bazelbuild/rules_go/go/nogo.rst

 ``nogo`` is a tool that analyzes the source code of Go programs.
-It runs in an action after the Go compiler in the Bazel Go rules and rejects source that contain disallowed coding patterns from the configured analyzers.
+It runs in an action after the Go compiler in the Bazel Go rules and rejects sources that contain disallowed coding patterns from the configured analyzers.

 ``nogo`` is a powerful tool for preventing bugs and code anti-patterns early